12 Best portable standalone drawing tablets

 For those that want to add an extra layer of protection, Xiaomi sells an optional keyboard cover.
 This attaches magnetically to a dock on its bottom long side.

-Xiaomi Pad 5 has an 8,720mAh battery and supports 22.5W fast charging.
+Xiaomi Pad 6 packs a 8,840mAh battery and supports 33W fast charging.
 It lasted for about 8 hours on a single charge, but very dependent on usage scenarios.

-The screen on the Huawei MatePad 11 is crisp, gorgeous and large enough for work and play.
-It’s a 10.95″ IPS panel with a 2560 x 1600 resolution and a wide 16:10 aspect ratio.
+The 15.8″ IPS LCD screen on the Huion Kamvas Studio 16 is crisp, gorgeous and large enough for work and play.

-With support for 91.7% DCI-P3 colour gamut, images and videos alike look exquisitely vibrant on the display.
+With support for 2560 x 1440 pixels resolution and 100% AdobeRGB color gamut, images and videos alike look exquisitely clear and vibrant on the display.

-It comes with a Snapdragon 865 Octa-core processor and 6GB RAM, which easily handles large art and animation project files or anything else that you throw at it.
-There’s either 64GB or 128GB of storage, but it can be expanded via MicroSD card.
+It comes with a Core i7-1165G7 Quad-core processor, 16GB RAM and 512G SSD, which easily handles large art and animation project files or anything else that you throw at it.

-There is a M-Pencil (2nd Generation) with 4096 pressure levels and supports tilt recognition that can turn the MatePad 11 into a drawing tablet.
+There is a Slim Pen PW550S with lower initial activation force, 8192 pressure levels and supports tilt recognition that can offer you a accurate, responsive and natural drawing experience.

 9. ipad (10th gen)